School Counseling (COUN)

 COUN 4740 Roles & Responsibilities of the School Counselor (4 Credits)

-This course will provide an in-depth study into the roles and responsibilities of a school counselor including counselor, consultant, coordinator, and educational leader.
-Strategies for increasing collaboration among stakeholders and increasing parent involvement will be included.
+This course provides an in-depth study into the roles and responsibilities of a school counselor including counselor, consultant, coordinator, and educational leader.
+Strategies for increasing collaboration among interested parties, attendance among students, and involvement among caregivers are included.
 Students will understand the role of the school counselor as an educational leader and advocate for social justice in the school setting.
-Prerequisites: COUN 4600.

 COUN 4800 Career Counseling (4 Credits)

-This course is designed to facilitate student development of knowledge, skills and competencies to engage in counseling clients with career issues; utilize occupational/career resources including technology-based resources and assessments; examine theories of career development and decision-making; develop the ability to evaluate and implement appropriate assessments; collaborate with clients in identifying personal and career goals; and organize and implement program planning and techniques and do so in a diversity of work settings.
-Lab fee required.
+This course facilitates development of knowledge, skills and competencies to engage in counseling clients with career issues, utilize occupational/career resources including technology-based resources and assessments, examine theories of career development and decision-making, develop the ability to evaluate and implement appropriate assessments, collaborate with clients in identifying personal and career goals, and organize and implement program planning and techniques in a diversity of work settings.
+Prerequisite: COUN 4720.

 COUN 4810 Comprehensive School Counseling Programs (4 Credits)

-This course will provide students with a framework for developing a comprehensive school counseling program in order to meet the development needs of students in the domains of academic achievement, personal/social development, and career development.
-Students will become familiar with the American School Counselor Association’s National Model and the use of data to inform programmatic decision making.
-The course is designed to provide students with practical experience in needs assessment, program development and implementation, and program evaluation.
-Prerequisites: COUN 4730.
+This course provides a framework for developing a comprehensive school counseling program in order to meet the development needs of students in the domains of academic, career, and social/emotional development.
+Students become familiar with the American School Counselor Association’s National Model, the use of data to inform programmatic decision making, and factors related to school attendance and safety.
+The course is designed to provide students with practical experience in needs assessment, and program development, implementation, and evaluation.
+Prerequisites: COUN 4730 and COUN 4740.

 Introduction to counseling children and adolescents, with considerations related to counseling within the family system.
-Includes survey of major theories, research, and techniques.
-Prerequisites: COUN 4600; COUN 4610; AND COUN 4730.
+Includes integration of developmental, psychological, counseling, and family theories, and application of evidence-based interventions.
+Prerequisites: COUN 4730.

-COUN 4840 Educational Strategies and Policies for School Counselors (4 Credits)
+COUN 4840 Educational Strategies and Policies (4 Credits)

-This course will provide an overview of the history and current issues in legislation and government policy relevant to school counseling.
-In addition, it will provide training in learning theories, applied behavioral principles, curriculum and instructional strategies, and classroom management to prepare the school counselor for working with a diverse student population.
-Prerequisites: COUN 4600; AND COUN 4730.
+This course provides an overview of the history and current issues in legislation and government policy relevant to school counseling.
+It provides training in advocacy, leveraging community resources, differentiated instruction, multilingual learners, and classroom management to prepare students for engaging with a diverse P-12 student population.
+Prerequisites: COUN 4810.

-This course focuses on developmentally appropriate evidence-based interventions and strategies used in a school setting for prevention and intervention in order to support and promote academic achievement and post-secondary success.
-Intervention strategies for common behavioral and social issues that occur in school will be presented, as well as culturally competent strategies for working with students and their families.
-Prerequisites: COUN 4600; AND COUN 4730.
+This course focuses on developmentally appropriate evidence-based interventions used in a school setting for prevention and intervention to support and promote academic achievement and post-secondary success.
+The course explores interventions to address common social emotional, academic, and career-related issues faced by students in schools, including culturally competent peer-, community-, and family-based approaches.
+Prerequisites: COUN 4810.

 COUN 4901 School Counseling Field Supervision (1 Credit)